-If you are interested in a place for mid-term entry to other year groups and would like the opportunity to come and visit the school, get questions answered and see exactly what Educate Together is all about then please call Cameron in the main office on 0117 379 0777.
-Please remember we only have years Reception - Year 3 at present
+Mid-term entry to other year groups and would like the opportunity to come and visit the school, get questions answered and see exactly what Educate Together is all about then please call Cameron in the main office on 0117 379 0777.
+Please remember we only have years Reception - Year 4 at present.

 Redfield Educate Together has 60 available reception places for 2019.
 Applications for reception class places must be made to the council as part of the Co-ordinated Admissions Scheme.
 Please click here to be taken to the council admissions webpage.

 If the school receives more than 60 applications for spaces an over-subscription criteria will be applied to allocate spaces.
 Further details can be found in our admissions policy.

 If unsuccessful for a place this year in Reception we have a waiting list which you may join.
 If you wish to appeal about an unsuccessful application we follow the Schools Admissions Appeals Code.
 Click here for a copy of our Admissions Policy and the Appeals timetable and details: